 Centre-back: Mats Hummels (87)

-Hummels remains the Bundesliga's top-rated central defender on FIFA 20 and will play a key role in the real-life Klassiker on Matchday 11.
-The 30-year-old re-joined Dortmund this summer from Bayern after winning three Bundesliga titles in a row and now has his eyes set on returning the Meisterschale to black-and-yellow hands come May.
-He could do the same for you on FIFA 20.
+Hummels remains the Bundesliga's top-rated central defender on FIFA 20 and will play a key role in the real-life Klassiker on Matchday 28.
+The 31-year-old re-joined Dortmund last summer from Bayern after winning three Bundesliga titles in a row and now has his eyes set on returning the Meisterschale to black-and-yellow at the end of this season.
+He could help win you some silverware on FIFA 20 too.

 Centre-back: Niklas Süle (85)

-Sadly, Süle won't be on the pitch at the Allianz Arena on 9 November after being ruled out for the rest of the 2019/20 season with a cruciate ligament injury.
+Sadly, Süle is unlikely to be on the pitch at the Signal Iduna Park on Tuesday as he continues his recovery from a cruciate ligament injury.
 The Germany international is one of the Bundesliga’s fastest improving players both in the real and virtual worlds, though, and will be vital in your team both now and in the future – should you get him in Career Mode - as his rating rises.

 Left-back: David Alaba (85)